-The cap was intact and well-grassed, with no sign of ponding, slumping, cracking or erosion noted.
+The cap was intact and well-grassed, with no sign of ponding.
+No slumping, cracking or erosion was noted.
 The batters were tidy and well-maintained.
+There was no evidence of recent grazing.
 The stormwater drains were clear and dry.
-It was noted that the area to the northwest of the landfill had recently flooded, possibly due to the drainage system becoming blocked.
-The leachate system was tidy and operational, with no sign of spills or overflows.
-No odours were detected in the vicinity of the cap.
-The site was unoccupied and fully secured with permanent fencing.
-Methane was not detected during testing and no odour or dust issues were noted.
+The leachate system was tidy and operational with no sign of spills or overflows.
+No odour or dust issues were noted.
+Methane was not detected during the inspection.
+The site was unoccupied and fully secure with permanent fencing.

-3.3.2 Results of discharge monitoring
+3.2.2 Results of discharge monitoring

-One leachate sample was collected at the leachate sump (site RTP001008) during the year under review.
+Two leachate samples were collected at the leachate sump (site RTP001008) during the year under review.
 The results are presented in Table 4 and the location of the sampling site is shown in Figure 3.